 Luckily, Aegis COB is meant for backing up your Office 365 data, including Microsoft Exchange, Microsoft SharePoint and Microsoft OneDrive, directly from Office 365 cloud to Aegis Cloud.
 Backing up data to Aegis COB’ cloud will no longer leave room for doubt.

 Aegis COB has also developed its very first in Malaysia—the Self Service Portal for Office 365 backup.
 The portal allows Office 365 users to back up and restore their data anywhere, anytime.
 With only RM10 per month, Aegis COB provides unlimited cloud backup storage to protect your Office 365 data.

-Find out more about our comprehensive services today.
+Find out more about our comprehensive backup and disaster recovery services today.